Sai Kishore: Domestic career

+International career

 In June 2021, he was named as one of five net bowlers for India's tour of Sri Lanka.
 Following a positive case for COVID-19 in the Indian team, Kishore was added to India's main squad for their final two Twenty20 International (T20I) matches of the tour.

 In January 2022, he was named as one of two standby players in India's T20I squad for their home series against the West Indies.
-The following month, he was bought by the Gujarat Titans in the 2022 Indian Premier League (IPL) auction.